-A point-to-point topology can be enforced by limiting the number of connecting clients to 1.
-The number of connecting clients is an optional argument of the serve() method, and defaults to -1 (no limit).
+In either topology, the number of clients connecting to a server (which called serve() can be limited by an integer argument to serve().
+This argument is optional and defaults to -1 (no limit).
 A connect() always implies the setup of a single connection.